Cosentino (illusionist)

-Paul Cosentino (born 2 November 1982) known mononymously by his stage name Cosentino, is an Australian illusionist and escapologist.
+Paul Cosentino (born 2 November 1982), known mononymously by his stage name Cosentino, is an Australian illusionist and escapologist.

 Early life

 Cosentino's mother was a school principal, and his father was a civil and structural engineer.
 As a child, he found a magic book in a library which fascinated him, but, due to his learning difficulties, his mother had to explain the contents of the book to him while he looked at the pictures.
-One time when he was 13, he and his mother got locked out of the house.
+Once when he was 13, he and his mother got locked out of the house.
 In order to get inside, Cosentino picked the locks.
-After being successful, he practised picking locks, a skill he'd use in his magic performances.
+After being successful, he practised picking locks, a skill he would use in his magic performances.

 Cosentino attended Wesley College, Melbourne, during his high school years.